Thomas-More-Digital-Innovation/2223-DI-010-Kiwi/Docs.md

 ## About

-Kiwi, like the bird not the fruit, is a webapp that keeps track of who has one common shared key.
+Kiwi, the bird not the fruit, is a webapp that keeps track of who has one common shared key.
 Users can use the app to indicate they have the key or returned it to a reception desk or lockbox.

 ## Make Tailwind update the css on changes